Gkcloud5/Better-future/Learning/Network/02-Internet/04-Internet.md

 		* Routers are like the traffic cops of the internet, making sure that internet traffic goes to the right networks

 	* [[Network switch |Switch]]
+		* Connect devices that share a single network. they use packet switching to forward packets to the correct devices.